i05nagai/memorandum/language/english_speaking.md

         * I've forgotten my umbrella.
 What a nuisance
         * I hate to be a nuisance, but could you help me?
     * make a nuisance of yourself
+* attend
+* unattended
+    * not being watched or taken care of
+        * unattended boxes and packages
+        * unattended children
+        * Please do not leave your luggage unattended on your desk or on printers
 * attendant
 * squash
     * play squash